kfdf/intrusive-index/README.md

 ## TransactionBase

-TransactionBase is small helper class.
-Since modifications are done not on tables as wholes, but on individual indexes, any operation must be a transaction.
-It must successfully perform all the actions or none at all.
-This class is an implemention of optimistic transaction.
-The fundamental assumption of this class is that the rows are immutable (at least with respect to the indexes they are added to), so that any updates are replacements.
-This might not be the most efficient way of doing updates but it makes a whole lot of things easier to reason about.
+Since modifications are done not on tables as wholes, but on individual indexes, any operation, unless it is performed on a single table that has only one index, involves making multiple modifications.
+And to maintain database consistency these modifications have to be performed atomically.
+This is where this small helper class steps in.

 ### operations